 These are obviously not exhaustive lists, as there are many homestead-y things that we can learn depending on where we live.
 These lists are a fantastic start, and give all of you who would love to homestead (but think you can’t) a place to start.

 But let me encourage you to be careful to only tackle one thing at a time!
 You don’t want to get too overwhelmed right out the gate!
-The key is to start slow and master your skills, and pretty soon, you’ll be getting it all done and homesteading like a BOSS!
+The key is to start slow and master your skills, and pretty soon, you’ll be getting it all done and living the homesteader’s life!

-If you need a place to keep all those goals, why not check out my “How to Conquer Your Goals with a Homestead Management Binder” post?
-It can help you get all of your homestead goals in order for maximum goal setting and achievement!
+If you need a place to keep all those goals, why not check out my “How to Make a Homestead Management Binder” post?
+It can help you create a place where you can keep all your notes and write stuff down for maximum goal setting and achievement!